cedaro/grunt-wp-css/README.md

         target: {
             options: {
                 commentSpacing: true, // Whether to clean up newlines around comments between CSS rules.
-                config: '',           // Which CSSComb config to use for sorting properties.
             },
             files: {}
         }